 And when they leave the store, the system debits the total amount from their accounts.
 The system takes contactless shopping to the next level since these stores do not have counters.
 They only have turnstiles that allow shoppers to enter and exit.

-Technology offers a lot of potential in helping retailers get back on their feet and increase their revenue in the middle of the pandemic.
+Technology offers a lot of potentials to help retailers get back on their feet and increase their revenue in the middle of the pandemic.